 ”Errr…welcome to the UK Unsigned Showcase, the first act is…ummm…my dance group!
 Please welcome DarkSide to the stage.”

-I agreed and so the public speaking aspect of my career began in earnest.
-I have hosted pretty much everything since then, from corporate awards dinners to underground hip-hop rap battles, I’ve led talks and seminars on starting and building a business and taken part in discussions and debates in business, the arts and culture… and I enjoy every moment of them, but to this day I do still feel that familiar knotting in the pit of my stomach before I first step out on stage.
+I agreed, and so the public speaking aspect of my career began in earnest.
+I have hosted pretty much everything since then, from corporate awards dinners to underground hip-hop rap battles, I’ve led talks and seminars on starting and building a business and taken part in discussions and debates in business, the arts and culture… and I enjoy every moment of them.
+However, to this day, I do still feel that familiar knotting in the pit of my stomach before I first step out on stage.